kamranahmedse/driver.js/readme.md

 ## API

-Driver comes with several options that you can manipulate to make driver behave as you like
+Driver comes with several options that you can manipulate to make Driver behave as you like

 ### Driver Definition